JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ### Libraries

-In the next step I extended the file `requirements.txt` with list of required Python libraries.
+In the next step I extended the file `requirements.txt`.
 This file must contain not just `fdk` with Fn Project function development kit for Python, but also `oci` module, which contains OCI Python SDK.
-Note that other standard modules like `io` or `logging` are included by default and do not have to be listed.
+Note that other standard modules like `io`, `json`, or `logging` are included by default and do not have to be listed.

 ```
 fdk>=0.1.48